ia-toki/tcframe/docs/topic-guides/grading.rst

 where ``<solution-command>`` is the command for executing the solution.
 If it is omitted, the default is ``./solution``.

 For example, suppose you have written a problem package for a problem.
 Your friend also has written an alternate solution to the problem, and he wants to check whether his solution agrees with yours.
-Let's assume that his solution file is ``alt_solution.cpp``.
-Compile it into ``alt_solution``, place it in the problem package, and then run
+Let's assume that his solution file is ``solution_alt.cpp``.
+Compile it into ``solution_alt``, place it in the problem package, and then run

 ::

-    ./runner grade --solution=./alt_solution
+    ./runner grade --solution=./solution_alt

 The verdict of each test case will be shown.
 The verdict will be one of the following: